ThatSINEWAVE/Discord-Invite-Project/README.md

 If you're interested in contributing or collaborating on The Discord Invite Project, feel free to reach out and get involved!
 Let's work together to turn this concept into a valuable resource for the research community.

+## License

+This project is open-source and available under the GLWTS Public License.
+See the LICENSE file for more details.